PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [ ] Look into adding [line number chahnge](https://github.com/sethen/line-number-change-mode.nvim)
 - [ ] Remove "<leader>/"(Fuzzily search in current buffer) keybinding as it is unused.
 - [ ] Look into adding [octo.nvim](https://github.com/pwntester/octo.nvim)
-- [ ] Switch to "smart" layout in telescope.
 - [ ] Convert the bindings shown in this video to Lua and add it in the core/keymaps.lua [moving text up and down video](https://www.youtube.com/watch?v=gNyNm5DsQ88&t=6s)
 - [ ] Think of a less intrusive way to do this, mabye a line at the 80th column like the primeagen's.
 - [ ] Update Lazy installation with the non depercated function.